-In order to provide for the best welfare of each student and the school, the following checkout procedure has been adopted.
+In order to provide for the best welfare of each student and the school, the following checkout policy has been adopted.
 When a student becomes ill or an emergency arises which may warrant early dismissal, the student must report to the office.
-Before the student will be allowed to leave school, the student's parent or legal guardian or someone authorized by the parent must come to the school to sign the student out.
+Before the student will be allowed to leave school, the student's parent or legal guardian must contact the school by telephone; or the parent, legal guardian, or someone authorized by the parent must come to the school to sign the student out.
 The school administration will reserve the option to release a student from school if the student's parents cannot be contacted.

-A student may be released for a doctor's appointment or other just reason when the parent, legal guardian, or other person authorized by the parent comes to the school and signs the student out.
+A student may be released for a doctor's appointment or other just reason when the parent, legal guardian, or other person authorized by the parent comes to the school and signs the student out or sends a note stating the reason for checkout and time.
+The parent must follow through with a telephone call to the school.
+The note should be on file in the office no later than 8 a.m. on the day of checkout.
+If the note cannot be verified, the school reserves the right to refuse release of the student.
 Students returning to school from checkout must check back in with the principal's office.
 The individual school will determine penalties for excessive checkouts.
+Three unexcused early dismissals carry the same penalties as an unexcused day and will count toward exemptions.
+After five unexcused early checkouts per semester, parents will be reported to the Attendance Officer.